count-negative/Configurable-Menu/README.md

 17. You can have a different configuration for each layout.

+18. The removable drives are now show in accessible panel and also can be removed directly.

+19. Now you can rename the apps on the accessible panel.

-18. And much more coming...
+20. And much more coming...

 This program is free software: